 ADDENDUM

-According to the copy Admiral Wilson kept for his scrapbook, the message Daniels sent to him read:
+From papers Admiral Wilson kept for his scrapbook, the telegram Daniels sent to him read:

-There is no indication of when the message was sent from the Navy Department or received in Brest.
-However, Wilson replied to it on Friday 8 November, the day after the events referred to in the message; and according to a 1933 memorandum by M. S. Tisdale, Wilson’s Assistant Chief of Staff in Brest, the message arrived on 8 November “early in the morning”.
-(The words in the message between quote and unquote are from the third cablegram Roy Howard sent to United Press in New York City on Thursday 7 November, the one which finally cancelled the armistice news he had sent earlier that day.
-According to Howard’s copy of it, the message was ready to be dispatched at 10:50 pm on 7 November (5:50 pm Eastern Standard Time) and so must have been transmitted sometime after this.)
+There is no indication of when it was sent to Brest.
+But a 1933 memorandum by M. S. Tisdale, Wilson’s Assistant Chief of Staff in Brest, recalls that it arrived on Friday 8 November “early in the morning”.
+Wilson answered it the same day.
+(The words between quote and unquote are from the third cablegram Roy Howard sent to New York City on Thursday 7 November, the one which finally cancelled the armistice news he had sent earlier that day.
+According to Howard’s archive, the cancellation was ready at 10:50 pm on 7 November (5:50 pm Eastern Standard Time) and so must have been transmitted sometime after that.)

-The US Navy censors reportedly delayed the cablegram’s delivery to United Press until Daniels had received it during late evening on the 7th.
-(United Press did not receive it until 11:30 am on Friday 8 November.)
-Only after he read Howard’s cancellation cablegram would Daniels’ cablegram to Admiral Wilson have been transmitted – during late-evening or not long after midnight on 7 November; and bearing in mind that French time was five hours ahead of Eastern Standard Time, the cablegram would indeed have arrived in Brest early in the morning on the 8th.
+The US Navy censors reportedly delayed the cancellation’s delivery to United Press until Daniels had read it during late evening on the 7th – that is, held on to it until late-evening on 7 November or not long past midnight.
+Bearing in mind that French time was five hours ahead of Eastern Standard Time, Daniels’ cablegram to Wilson would indeed have been in Brest during early morning on the 8th.

-The following is an abridged version of the cablegram Daniels sent to Admiral Sims.
+This is an abridgement of the cablegram Daniels sent to Admiral Sims.

 “SECRETARY OF THE NAVY JOSEPHUS DANIELS TO VICE ADMIRAL WILLIAM S. SIMS, COMMANDER, UNITED STATES NAVAL FORCES OPERATING IN EUROPEAN WATERS